-SBT777101 is a cryopreserved ex vivo expanded autologous CD4+CD127^{lo/-}CD25+ Treg cell preparation that has been transduced with a lentiviral vector encoding both a chimeric antigen receptor (CAR) specific for citrullinated proteins and a modified epidermal growth factor receptor (EGFR) tag.
-The Sponsor intends to target citrullinated proteins in the extracellular matrix at sites of inflammation using SBT777101 as a novel approach for Treg therapy in RA.
+SBT777101 is a cryopreserved ex vivo expanded autologous CD4+CD127lo/-CD25+ regulatory T cell (Treg) preparation that has been transduced with a lentiviral vector encoding both a chimeric antigen receptor (CAR) specific for citrullinated proteins (Cit-Prot) and a modified epidermal growth factor receptor (EGFR) tag.
+The Sponsor intends to target Cit-Prot in the extracellular matrix at sites of inflammation using SBT777101 as a novel approach for Treg therapy in autoimmune diseases.